CMA calls on Wowcher to change its online sales practices | Competition & Markets Authority

 The CMA is also concerned about other practices used by Wowcher, including hidden charges and the use of a pre-ticked box to enrol consumers into VIP memberships on Wowcher’s site, which may lead to additional unintended purchases by consumers.

-The CMA has today written to Wowcher detailing its concerns and outlining the ways in which the company can formally address these.
+The CMA yesterday wrote to Wowcher detailing its concerns and outlining the ways in which the company can formally address these.
 Wowcher now has the opportunity to respond and avoid court action by signing undertakings to change its online sales practices.

 Misleading urgency claims put pressure on shoppers to make quick decisions when spending their money.
 With soaring living costs people need the time to shop around and find the right deals.